less/less-docs/content/features-overview.md

+---
+title: Features Overview
+---

-As an extension to CSS, LESS is not only backwards compatible with CSS, but the extra features it adds use existing CSS syntax.
-This makes learning LESS a breeze, and if in doubt, lets you fall back to CSS.
+> As an extension to CSS, LESS is not only backwards compatible with CSS, but the extra features it adds use existing CSS syntax.
+This makes learning LESS a breeze, and if in doubt, lets you fall back to vanilla CSS.

 ### Variables